-Healing Communities: How White Nonprofits Benefit from Black Greif
+In Times Of Strife, White-Led Nonprofits Can Benefit From Black Grief

 Nonprofits are an essential piece of the American fabric.
-A 501-c3 certification’s value is worth the tiresome bureaucracy of the IRS and tax forms.
-Nonprofits often play as the third leg of a three-legged stool supporting many underserved and at risk communities.
+They often play as the third leg of a tri-legged stool supporting many underserved and at risk communities.

-An issue arises here, however, in the nonprofit industrial complex.
-Many organizations, often White-led in communities where the majority of residents are of color, benefit off of the disorganization and dilapidated nature of said communities.
+Many nonprofit organizations are typically led by privileged White people that have never needed a Nonprofit organization in their upscale neighborhoods.
+Part of this said privilege enables these White people to profit from the disorganization and dilapidated nature of these communities; these are often predominantly Black communities.

 As the recent unrest surrounding the murder of Freddie Gray has propelled into the national spotlight, there are two contrasting versions of Baltimore City.
 The Baltimore a majority of city residents, including myself, live in is similar to that experienced by Freddie Gray and his loved ones in Sandtown.
-The poverty and unemployment rates for Baltimore's Black citizens are staggering at best.
+The poverty and unemployment rates for Baltimore’s Black citizens are staggering.
 This lack of resources impacts the many things required to have highly functioning, well-ran communities and severely impacts school performance, access to health care, access to healthy foods, and even residents’ access to clean air.
 Luckily, this is where the third leg of the stool holding up unstable communities kicks in.

-Nonprofits offer resources to residents who often do not have access to or information about obtaining said resources.
+Moreover, nonprofits offer resources to residents who often do not have access to, or information about, obtaining said resources.
 One specific demographic in need of careful care and attention is the youth of Baltimore City.
-I've worked with kids in my city for years as an organizer and youth supervisor for Baltimore's Youthworks program.
-I've worked through other nonprofits creating and teach curriculum focused heavily on job and college readiness—crucial skills seldom discussed in Baltimore's schools.
+I’ve worked with kids in my city for years as an organizer and youth supervisor for Baltimore’s Youthworks program.
+I’ve worked through other nonprofits creating and teach curriculum focused heavily on job and college readiness ― crucial skills seldom discussed in Baltimore’s schools.

-White people who are non-natives to Baltimore City lead these nonprofits nearly exclusively.
-The uneven distribution of power in these organizations has outstanding effects on the Black communities and other communities of color they aim to serve.
-I have witnessed displays of racism at the hands of White administrative staff—from strict disciplinary practices one would expect for criminals to microaggressive acts of racism packaged in phrases such as “wow, you’re very articulate”.
+White people who are non-natives to Baltimore City lead these nonprofits ― almost exclusively.
+The uneven distribution of power in these organizations has outstanding effects on the Black communities and other communities of color they supposedly aim to serve.

+As someone who has worked in the nonprofit sector for nearly six years, I have witnessed displays of racism at the hands of White administrative staff.
+These offenses range from strict disciplinary practices one would expect for criminals to microaggressive acts of racism packaged in phrases such as “wow, you’re very articulate.”
 I have witnessed White people with power in the nonprofit industry speak to Black children in derogatory and degrading ways and even attempt to exploit them for their labor.

 All of my years working in nonprofits, the goal has been portrayed as one day having the underserved community members step up and lead their own community initiatives.
-The goal is to have a community govern itself, to allow the White organizations to step back from Baltimore's Black communities.
-For years I have been touted as an example of what these nonprofits can do seeing that I'm from one of the poorest and most violent communities in Baltimore City, McElderry Park.
-I'm the first of my family to graduate from college with a bachelor’s degree and a huge part of this is credited to the many nonprofit organizations that saw potential in a young, Black teenage boy from a rough area of the city.
+The goal is to have a community govern itself, to allow the White organizations to step back from Baltimore’s Black communities.
+For years I have been touted as an example of what these nonprofits can do seeing that I’m from one of the poorest and most violent communities in Baltimore City, McElderry Park.

+I’m the first of my family to graduate from college with a bachelor’s degree and a huge part of this is credited to the many nonprofit organizations that saw potential in a young, Black teenage boy from a rough area of the city.

 It is crucial to note that many nonprofit organizations do great work and help better the lives of many of the residents they serve.
 However, my experience working under White management with the youth has allowed me to witness how easy it is for kids to slip outside of the reach and missions of nonprofit organizations due to the racism they face.
 Seldom are these White staff members prepared to properly nurture youth who have completely different circumstances and ways of expressing their trauma than the White kids they grew up around.
 I have seen youth discarded and ousted from networks of nonprofits simply for doing things kids do such as throwing rocks at a sign.